Project Antarctica 2021

 Swift & safe ship-to-shore operations

 It is Oceanwide Expeditions philosophy to keep sea time short so that they can focus instead on fast, effective access to shore and near-shore activities.
 To give you maximum contact with the nature and wildlife you travelled so far to see, they employ a tough fleet of rigid-hull inflatable Zodiac boats that guarantee swift and safe landing operations for passengers.
-MV Janssonius has two separate gangways and a sheltered indoor Zodiac embarkation platform that can also be used for special outdoor activities, such as kayaking.
+MV Janssonius and MV Hondius have two separate gangways and a sheltered indoor Zodiac embarkation platform that can also be used for special outdoor activities, such as kayaking.

 The fast, flexible, friendly heart of the polar regions